 HB 4945 changes the method of the Hope Scholarship Program funding from being based on Hope Scholarship applications to estimated applications.
 AFT-WV opposes this bill, as it creates staffing uncertainties for the county boards of education.
+The bill advanced from House Education and awaits consideration by the House Finance Committee.
 SB 598 is the Senate version of similar funding changes.
 AFT-WV opposes it as well.

-HB 5262, known as the Teacher's Bill of Rights, encompasses several provisions into one bill.
+Committee Substitute for HB 5262, known as the Teacher's Bill of Rights, encompasses several provisions into one bill.
 The bill includes the following provisions:

 - clarifies the appropriate and inappropriate duties for school counselors while also providing the definition of a school counselor.
-The bill aims to allow counselors to focus more on student-centered duties and less on administrative tasks - defines the special education student to instructor ratio, a waiver process, and compensation given to a teacher when the ratio is exceeded - provides for supplemental duty calendar provisions

-Provisions for student discipline in grades pre K-5.
+The bill aims to allow counselors to focus more on student-centered duties and less on administrative tasks. - defines the special education student to instructor ratio, a waiver process, and compensation given to a teacher when the ratio is exceeded - provides for supplemental duty calendar provisions - Includes provisions for overtime pay in certain circumstances when completing extra duties beyond an 8 hour work day - Provisions for student discipline in grades pre K-5.